 While online games are merely designed for entertainment, they don’t really differ much from other modern technology – they are all rapidly evolving!
 As we all embrace the growing digital age, these games are coping up real fast providing us with innovative solutions.
 Gone are the days when we had to deal with those bulky arcade machines or even those old-school handheld game devices.
 Although online gaming can be traced back to previous decades, it was in the early 2000s when multiplayer online games started to become a real deal.
+Now, providing you have the best satellite internet for gaming, or a similar connection, you can get online and start exploring the many multiplayer games available!

 I started engaging myself in online games in the later 2000s and during that time, flash games are currently at their highest peak.
 MMOs (Massively Multiplayer Online games) are starting to dominate the market and I remember how much my friends and I spent time playing World of Warcraft.
 I also remember how DotA or Defense of the Ancient became a household name after introducing us all to the world of MOBA (Multiplayer Online Battle Arena).